sarahciston/codingcare/posts/0critintro.md

 >"the manifesto has given way to the tool kit.
 The manifesto form of often dogmatic proclamations has yielded to a more open-ended organization of practices.
 Radical tool kits in particular gather instruments and resources that serve as practical philosophies and modes of organizing in difficult circumstances. [...] tool kits can be shape-shifting genres that variously provide guidance for rerouting, or reinforcing, sociopolitical practices" [@gabrysHowThingsSensors2019].

+print/digital media or platforms text/code languages or expression or systems backend blackbox / frontend visible platforms dev / user
+AI / human

+*could produce the dissertation like Four Times Through the Labyrinth, a performance of a performance, --series but nonlinear,layered, aphoristic, multimediaed, networked*

+**I am a writing machine**

+deep interdisciplinarity